Sports mourns 1960s touchstones: Mikita, Taylor, McCovey

 WILLIE MCCOVEY

 It was Game 7 of the 1962 World Series.
 The Giants trailed the Yankees 1-0 in the ninth inning but had runners on second and third with two out.
-McCovey was up and he scorched the ball, but shoulder-high and right at second baseman Bobby Richardson.
+McCovey then scorched the ball, but right at second baseman Bobby Richardson.
 That was as close as McCovey came to a championship.

-But McCovey could also dwell on a career in which he hit 521 home runs and batted .270 over 22 seasons, all but three with the Giants.
-The 6-foot-4 slugger known as "Stretch" was the NL's Rookie of the Year in 1959, going 4 for 4 in his debut, and its MVP in 1969.
-He was a six-time All-Star with bum knees who glided into the Hall of Fame.
+McCovey , 80, hit 521 home runs and batted .270 over 22 seasons, all but three with the Giants.
+The 6-foot-4 slugger known as "Stretch" was the NL's Rookie of the Year in 1959 and MVP in 1969.
+He was slowed by bad knees but glided into the Hall of Fame.

-McCovey was born in Mobile, Alabama — as was his contemporary Hank Aaron — and died at 80, beloved in San Francisco.
-The Giants, of course, meant Willie Mays.
-But Mays' major league roots took hold in Harlem and the Polo Grounds.
-Bay Area fans had McCovey to themselves.
-And McCovey never lost touch, basking in the team's eventual World Series titles.

-"Willie was a superb ambassador for the Giants and our game," Commissioner Rob Manfred said.

 Sports this year lost others who blazed paths:

-—Broadcaster Keith Jackson , 89, was amiable company for so many years across all sports.
-But especially in front of a TV for a college football Saturday, with Jackson ready for a "Whoa, Nelly!" when the moment was right.
+—Broadcaster Keith Jackson, he of the "Whoa, Nelly! call and amiable company for many years across all sports, was 89.

-—Roger Bannister, the British track great who died at 88, smashed one of the mightiest barriers in sports in 1954 — the four-minute mile.
-But he would always insist his work as a neurologist mattered far more than his time of 3:59.4.
+—Roger Bannister, 88, smashed four-minute mile, but the British track great insisted his real achievement was as a neurologist.

-Baseball also said goodbye to third baseman Ed Charles and his joyous leap after the Mets won the 1969 World Series; Tony Cloninger, the Braves pitcher who hit two grand slams in a game; Rusty Staub, the "Le Grand Orange" and restaurateur with more than 2,700 hits; Red Schoendienst, a St. Louis baseball lifer who at 95 had been the oldest living Hall of Famer; Wally Moon, the 1954 NL Rookie of the Year who helped the Dodgers get to three World Series; Oscar Gamble, owner of 200 home runs and a resplendent afro; umpires Doug Harvey (nicknamed "God") and Dutch Rennert, he of the bellowing strike call; and Wayne Huizenga, whose Florida business empire included not only the Marlins but the NFL's Dolphins and NHL's Panthers.
+Baseball also said goodbye to Tony Cloninger, the Braves pitcher who hit two grand slams in a game; Rusty Staub, the "Le Grand Orange" with more than 2,700 hits; Red Schoendienst, the Cardinal patriarch who at 95 had been the oldest living Hall of Famer; Oscar Gamble, owner of 200 home runs and a resplendent afro; and Wayne Huizenga, whose Florida business empire included the Marlins, NFL's Dolphins and NHL's Panthers.

-Basketball is now without the Celtics' Jo Jo White and 76ers' Hal Greer, champion guards who could hit a pull-up jumper like few others; Vic Bubas, the coach who set the foundation for Duke basketball; Frank Ramsey, sixth man for the mighty Celtics teams of the 1960s; Willie Naulls, among the NBA's early black stars and winner of three titles with the Celtics; Jack McKinney, coach of the "Showtime" Lakers whose career was undercut by a bicycle accident that left him comatose; Paul Allen, the Portland Trail Blazers owner whose passion for basketball did not prevent him from owning the NFL's Seattle Seahawks; and Tex Winter, 96, one the game's most insightful minds and guru of the triangle offense.
+Basketball is now without champion guards Jo Jo White (Celtics) and Hal Greer (76ers); Frank Ramsey, sixth man for the mighty Celtics teams of the 1960s; Willie Naulls, among the early black stars; Jack McKinney, coach of the "Showtime" Lakers whose career was undercut by a bicycle accident; Paul Allen, owner of the Portland Trail Blazers and NFL's Seattle Seahawks; and Tex Winter, 96, guru of the triangle offense.

-Football mourned Dwight Clark , whose twisting touchdown sent the 49ers to their first trip to the Super Bowl and left the NFL with a peerless image of "The Catch"; Billy Cannon, the 1959 LSU Heisman Trophy winner whose fine career as pro was followed by one in dentistry and time in prison for counterfeiting; Tommy McDonald, the small, fleet receiver who teamed with Norm Van Brocklin on the Eagles' 1960 title team; coaches Chuck Knox, who led the Los Angeles Rams to three straight NFC championship games behind his "Ground Chuck offense; Darryl Rodgers, who with the woebegone Detroit Lions said, "You don't have to be a Phi Beta Kappa to know we're going in the wrong direction"; and Earle Bruce, an Ohio State patriarch who succeeded Woody Hayes.
-The game is also diminished without Bob McNair, the Texans owner and founder who returned the NFL to Houston; and Burt Reynolds, the Florida State running back who never lost his love for Seminoles football all through his movie life.
+Football mourned Dwight Clark of the 49ers, who bestowed on the NFL a peerless image of "The Catch"; Billy Cannon, who won the 1959 LSU Heisman Trophy and later spent time in prison for counterfeiting; Tommy McDonald, the fleet receiver on the Eagles' 1960 title team; Chuck Knox, who coached the Los Angeles Rams to three straight NFC title games; Earle Bruce, an Ohio State patriarch who succeeded Woody Hayes; and Bob McNair, the owner who returned the NFL to Houston.

-Gone from hockey are John Ziegler, the NHL president who gave the league an international look but presided over a 1992 players strike; Bill Torrey, general manager of the 1980s New York Islander dynasty and first president of the Florida Panthers; Johnny McKenzie, the no-nonsense winger who led the Bruins to two Stanley Cups; and Ab McDonald, who played on Mikita's line during the Blackhawks' 1961 championship season.
-In the Saskatchewan prairie, a semi-trailer slammed a bus carrying a junior team, leaving 16 dead.
-Said Toronto Maple Leafs coach Mike Babcock: "It's got to rip the heart out of your chest."
+Gone from hockey are John Ziegler, the NHL president who presided over a 1992 players strike, and Bill Torrey, general manager of the 1980s New York Islander dynasty.
+In a bus crash on the Saskatchewan prairie, 16 from a junior team were left dead.

-Boxing's losses included Karl Mildenberger, the German heavyweight who went 12 rounds with Muhammad Ali in 1966.
-In auto racing, it was do-it-all Dan Gurney, who won in NASCAR, Formula One and IndyCar.
-In horse racing, it was Manny Ycaza, the 1964 Belmont Stakes winner who cut a path for Latino jockeys, and Ronnie Franklin, aboard Spectacular Bid for wins in 1979 Kentucky Derby and Preakness.
-In golf, it was two-time major winner Hubert Green; and Bruce Lietzke, a winner who loved a good time and didn't care much for practice.
+Boxing's deaths included Karl Mildenberger, the German who went 12 rounds with Muhammad Ali.
+In auto racing, it was Dan Gurney, who won in NASCAR, Formula One and IndyCar.
+In horse racing, it was jockeys Manny Ycaza and Ronnie Franklin.
+In golf, it was two-time major winner Hubert Green and Bruce Lietzke.

-Soccer grieved for Walter Bahr, the last living player from the U.S. team that rocked England at the 1950 World Cup and the father of two NFL kickers.
-Tennis no longer has the graceful Maria Bueno, a Brazilian trailblazer who won Wimbledon three times and four U.S. Opens.
-In gymnastics, Elena Shushunova, the Soviet who won the 1988 Olympic all-around, died at 49.
-Bruno Sammartino was pro wrestling's workingman champion and longtime box-office draw.
+In soccer, Walter Bahr was last living player from the U.S. team that rocked England at the 1950 World Cup.
+Tennis lost the graceful champion Maria Bueno while pro wrestling counted out beloved box-office draw Bruno Sammartino.

-Newspaper pages and screens are poorer without Dave Anderson, the gentlemanly Pulitzer Prize-winning columnist for The New York Times.
-Likewise, The Associated Press with the death of Jim O'Connell, the Hall of Fame college basketball writer and resident courtside wit.
+Sports writing is diminished without Dave Anderson, the Pulitzer Prize-winning columnist for The New York Times.
+Likewise, The Associated Press with the death of Jim O'Connell, the Hall of Fame college basketball writer.

-And dogs everywhere can raise a paw for Uno , the beagle who wowed the Westminster show a decade ago like no other.
-Said longtime dog commentator David Frei: "He lit everyone's fire."

-AP Sports Writers Jay Cohen, Genaro C. Armas and Janie McCauley contributed to this report.

 Comments